-Hillwood Estate, Museum & Gardens announces its 2020 Fellowship Program.
+Hillwood Estate, Museum & Gardens will be accepting applications for the 2022 Fellowship Program beginning February 2022 (exact date to be announced).
 Ph.D. candidates and other highly qualified scholars conducting research that may benefit from Hillwood's holdings are encouraged to apply.
 Subject areas may include, but are not limited to: art and architecture, landscape design, conservation and restoration, archives, library and/or special collections, as well as broader study areas, such as the history of collecting or material culture.

 There are two types of awards: